 Shalhevet is a project of the Oshman Family JCC in collaboration with BBYO and Jewish Learning Works.

 Shalhevet is led by Tzachi Flat and Rabbi Batshir Torchio.

 - Tzachi Flat is the Oshman Family JCC's Teen Program Manager and has worked at the OFJCC as an educator for five years.
 Tzachi's goal is to create a diverse array of programs, designed to facilitate meaningful methods for teens to connect to one another and to other members of local communities.
 The programs are intended to guide teens towards developing strong identities and becoming positive role models who are confident, creative, patient and respectful towards each others' differences.

 - Rabbi Batshir Torchio has been teaching, learning and guiding students both in and out of the classroom for nearly two decades.
-Her passion and privilege are to bring students out into the world, to connect them with people and places that challenge and inspire, and to cultivate a practice of making positive change in ourselves and in the world.
-Rabbi Batshir holds a Bachelor's degree in Secondary education, a Masters in Jewish education, and she earned rabbinic ordination from the Academy for Jewish Religion, Los Angeles.
+Her passion and privilege are to bring students out into the world, connect them with people and places that challenge and inspire, and cultivate a practice of making positive change in ourselves and in the world.
+Rabbi Batshir holds a Bachelor's degree in secondary education as well as a Masters in Jewish education.
+She earned rabbinic ordination from the Academy for Jewish Religion, Los Angeles.